keyfour/yaget/README.md

 ## Acknowledgements

-- **LangChain**: For providing the framework to integrate language models.
+- **LangChain**: For providing the framework to integrate language models
-- **OpenAI**: For the API enabling advanced AI-powered code suggestions.
+- **FAISS**: For efficient vector search capabilities
+- **PyPDF2**: For PDF content extraction
+- **Rich**: For beautiful terminal output

 ---

-For further details, visit the [LangChain Documentation](https://python.langchain.com/docs/) and [OpenAI Documentation](https://beta.openai.com/docs/).

-Feel free to [contact us](mailto:your.email@example.com) for support or inquiries.
+For more information or support, please open an issue on the GitHub repository.